Barking, London: Local media

 Bedrock is the local hospital radio service available online to the local area and broadcasting a range of health-related information focused on the local King George Hospital in Goodmayes and Queen's Hospital in Romford.

 The Barking & Dagenham Post provides local news in print and online.

 Sport

 Barking F.C. are a non-league side.
 The team merged with East Ham F.C. to form Barking & East Ham United in 2001.
 This club later struggled and went out of business, but Barking F.C. was later reformed once again.
+Barking RFC are the town's rugby union team.
 Cricket, basketball and hockey are also popular sports in the area.
+A Parkrun takes place in Barking Park.